 This may work for some homeowners, however, you likely are receiving less money for your home than you would if you listed with an experienced Real Estate Agent.
 You typically get the most money for your house when it is exposed to multiple buyers through the multiple lisitng system and effective marketin.

 This is a title policy that a seller buyers for their home buyer.
 This policy guarantees the buyer clear title to the house.
 If, for example, a year after the sale, someone contacts the buyer and claims rights to the house.
 If he/she can prove legal ownership of the property, that second owner may be due proceeds from the sale.

 Why is this important?
 There could be many reasons why someone would put a lien on a property.
 The buyer of the property needs to know there are no liens on the property that could affect their ownership.
-The title company completes research to identify any lien a property so that the lienholder is paid from the proceeds of the house.
+The title company will complete research to identify any lien on the property so that the lien holder is paid from the proceeds of the house.

 Or, if the lien exceeds the proceeds of the property, and the seller is unable to bring more funds to close on the property, the buyer can cancel the transaction and receive a full refund of the earnest money.
 There are various types of property liens, such as a mortgage lien, and IRS lien, a mechanics lien (for work performed on the property but not paid for).